sjtuytc/UnboundedNeRFPytorch/README.md

 What you should know before downloading the data:

-   (1) You don't need these steps if you only want to get results on your custom data but we recommand you to run on public datasets first.
+   (1) You don't need these steps if you only want to get results on your custom data (in other words, you can directly go to [Section 5](#5-build-your-custom-large-scale-nerf)) but we recommand you to run on public datasets first.

    (2) **Disclaimer**: you should ensure that you get the permission for usage from the original data provider.
 One should first sign the license on the [official waymo webiste](https://waymo.com/research/block-nerf/licensing/) to get the permission of downloading the Waymo data.
 Other data should be downloaded and used without obeying the original licenses.